fmancinelli/fmancinelli.github.com/_posts/2012-03-12-The_Internet_of_the_future.markdown

 [![The Internet as a graph](/images/internet.png)](http://en.wikipedia.org/wiki/Network_mapping)

-Without considering the end-user terminal such as, for example, the laptop or the mobile phone that you're using for reading this post, we can see that the nodes in that graph are *autonomous systems*.
+If we don't consider the end-user terminals such as, for example, the laptop or the mobile phone you're using for reading this post, we can see that the nodes in that graph are *autonomous systems*.

 An *autonomous system* is "a collection of connected Internet Protocol (IP) routing prefixes under the control of one or more network operators that presents a common, clearly defined routing policy to the Internet." ([Wikipedia](http://en.wikipedia.org/wiki/Autonomous_system_(Internet))

-Your *Internet Service Provider* is an autonomous system, but also your University of the entity that coordinates the University network.
-In 2010 there were almost 35000 of them.
+Your *Internet Service Provider* is an autonomous system, but also Universities or the entity that coordinates Research Centers' network.

+In 2010 there were almost 35000 connected *autonomous systems*.

-If you want to have an idea of what kind of *autonomous systems* are registered on the Internet, you can have a look at [this list](http://as-rank.caida.org/?mode0=as-dump-info) compiled by [CAIDA](http://www.caida.org), the *Cooperative Association for Internet Data Analysis*.
+If you want to have an idea of what kind of *autonomous systems* are registered on the *Internet*, you can have a look at [this list](http://as-rank.caida.org/?mode0=as-dump-info) compiled by [CAIDA](http://www.caida.org), the *Cooperative Association for Internet Data Analysis*.

 Now what is the problem with this?
-The problem is what happened in Egypt during the Arab Spring: at some point they shut down the Internet.
+The problem is what happened in Egypt during the Arab Spring: at some point they shut down the *Internet*.
 Literally.

 How was this possible?
-Order to the major Egyptian service provider to cut the connection to the other *autonomous systems* and nobody will be able to send or receive a packet from the Internet.
+Order to the major Egyptian service provider to cut the connection to other *autonomous systems* and nobody will be able to send or receive a packet from the *Internet*.
 Order to the major service providers to stop routing packets from within the *autonomous system* and nobody will be able to send or receive a packet from his neighbor.
 Simple like that.

 This is something that could happen everywhere, because *Internet* works in the same way in Egypt, in the US, in Europe and also in China.